| |

 of information for those interested

-and participating in the debate about this growing business sector.
+and participating in the debate about this growing business sector and its implications for global security.

 Our audience is diverse, reflecting